Rajan4436/instagram_scraper/README.md

 # instagram_scraper

-Scrape Instagram data from profile and show it in a table
+Scrape Instagram data from profile and show it in a table.
+Just for personal purpose